bbauska/Coursera-Bootstrap/readme.md

 Note how we have used the column classes to position these two in the form itself and then the email field here.

-Let\'s take a look at the same thing on an extra small screen size.
+Let&apos;s take a look at the same thing on an extra small screen size.

-When you go to an extra small screen size, you\'ll notice how the form itself is laid out.
+When you go to an extra small screen size, you&apos;ll notice how the form itself is laid out.

-You\'ll see that the label is on the top and then the field itself at the bottom.
+You&apos;ll see that the label is on the top and then the field itself at the bottom.

 So first name, last name.